nowhereman999/nfp09/README.md

 - I have found some for-sure bugs and some maybe bugs.
 They're tagged with *XXXJRT* and I need to file Issues for them.
-- I have also found some opportunities for optimization that are present after removing the macro-ized IF-ELSE-ENDIF stuff.
-Those locations are also tagged with *XXXJRT*.
 - I need to go through the warts.sa file and determine if issues need to be filed for those items as well.